arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/tutorials/getting-started/getting-started.md

 ![Creating obstacle_avoider.py file](assets/creating_file.png)

-**3. **Double click on the file to open it.
+**3. **Double-click on the file to open it.
 Once it is opened, erase the text on it and add the following code.

 ![Adding custom code](assets/adding_custom_code.gif)

 ``` python
 from arduino_alvik import ArduinoAlvik
 from time import sleep_ms